suyashdube/Dataneuronchallenge/README.md

 4. Start the development server:

     ```bash
-    npm start
+    npm run dev
     ```

-5. Open your browser and visit `http://localhost:3000` to see the application running.
+5. Open your browser and visit the port on which your server is running.

 ## Usage